dianwen-zz/Springies/README.md

 **Team Members: Dianwen Li & Anthony Olawo
 Date started: Jan 30th**

+**Note: This project is not representative of my current design knowledge, as it is one of my first projects**

 This project is a mass/spring/environmental force simulator using the JBox2D physics engine and the JGame game engine.